About Corvette C3 Decoder

 Hey, I’m Jasse — Corvette nut, classic car enthusiast, and the creator of Corvette C3 Decoder.
 This site started because I needed a fast, reliable way to double-check Corvette listings and details when hunting for my dream car.
 When I couldn’t find the kind of resource I wanted, I decided to build it myself.

 My love for the C3 Corvette runs deep.
 It all goes back to my childhood and too many hours playing Street Rod 2, where I was always chasing after that elusive 1968 Corvette.
-That early obsession turned into a real-world passion: restoring, researching, and studying everything about C3s.
+That early obsession eventually turned into the real thing: years of research, forum lurking, and finally owning and driving my own 1976 Corvette.

 When this project outgrew its original free hosting, I upgraded to a full website with its own domain to make it faster and more reliable.
 Ads help cover the costs — but my main goal is still the same: to make the best free Corvette C3 decoding tool out there.